christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Tarim basin mummies are Tocharians, and the Kizilgaha cave portraits deprict redheaded “Chinese” people.
 Genetic studies show that indegenous people of Linzi in south east China were genetically more similar to Europeans than modern Chinese (https://eurogenes.blogspot.com/2017/07/north-european-admixture-in-han-chinese.html).
 Tang dynasty mural in tomb unearthed in China portrays a ‘Westerner’ man with blond hair (https://www.livescience.com/archaeology/stunning-tang-dynasty-mural-in-tomb-unearthed-in-china-may-portray-a-westerner-man-with-blond-hair).

 Alexander the Great = Qin Shi Huang (China’s First Emperor).
-Both “died” mysteriously at 33 (Alexander in 323 BC; Qin Shi Huang in 210 BC).
-Alakshandra (Sanskrit) → Qin Shi Huang (Chinese): The “-shandra” morpheme appears in “Shi Huang,” meaning "First Guardian".
+Both "died" mysteriously at 33 (Alexander in 323 BC; Qin Shi Huang in 210 BC).
+Alakshandra (Sanskrit) → Qin Shi Huang (Chinese): The "-shandra" morpheme appears in "Shi Huang”" meaning "First Guardian".
 Qin was founded by Alexander, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the "Han dynasty" that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.
 Qin’s terracotta army has Caucasian features and Hellenistic armor.
 The character "Qin" (秦) is written with the radicals for "grain" and "man," but its Old Chinese pronunciation was Dzin.
 This is a direct phonetic match for the Latin Ianus (Janus) and the Sanskrit Yavana (Ionian Greek).
 The Qin were the Yavanas—the Greeks—from the West.
 Their sudden rise, standardization of weights/measures, and great wall-building are all hallmarks of an Alexandrian-style conquest state.
 Greek style coins and statues have been found from this time period, and the terracotta army was built by Greeks from Central Asia [^19], to this day the Chinese currency which came about formally during Qin dynasty era is called a YUAN which is another name for YON-IONIAN Greeks etc.

 Julius Caesar aka Asander, king of Bosphorus was Prince Jin Midi in China.
 Jin (金) means "Gold," a royal Scythian attribute.
 Mi (日) is "Sun."
 Di (磾) is a rare character meaning "black," but also a homophone for "Emperor" (帝).
 His story: A noble "barbarian" prince from the West (Xiongnu confederation, which included Saka/Scythians) is captured and rises to become the most powerful man in China, serving as regent to a child emperor.
 This is the exact same narrative archetype as a foreigner (Caesar) rising to power in Rome.